 The Nettler Revolt

-Dharan has always been the one who ends up shouldering responsibility, the one who leads the world to revolution, the one who fixes everything, the one because of whom everything is destroyed.
+Dharan has always been the one who ends up shouldering responsibility, the one who leads the world to revolution, the one who fixes everything, the reason everything is destroyed.
 Vayu has never really been anyone.
-They meet in a reality where the sun hasn’t shone in years, the structures of civilization have crumbled, and the ragged Nettle Children sow revolution in a reclaimed amusement park.
+They meet in a reality where the sun hasn’t shone in years, the pillars of civilization have crumbled, and the ragged Nettle Children brew their revolution in a seized amusement park.
 But they also meet in that other place, where the elm still sends shadows dancing across their naked skin, the paradise where the past is slick with blood.

 The Nettler Revolt was nominated for the Topelius Prize and the Kuvastaja Award in 2014 and received the Tampere City Literary Award in 2013.

 I hastened my skateboard and raced out in front of the others.
 That day my thoughts wouldn’t obey me.
 There was something wrong with Vayu.
 He was sitting on the handlebars of Mattan’s bike, gripping it with both hands, his face pale, and I refused to look at him.
 He got me imagining strange things.
 Maybe it was a side effect of the dust, because I didn’t get headaches or nosebleeds like other people.
 It was just my skin, even greyer than normal, and oddly coarse.

 ”We’re going to take Vayu with us, aren’t we?”
 Miknor had asked, once we had finished digging with our board-ends and crowbars and lowered the charred bones of Vayu’s mother into the shallow hole.
 Vayu hadn’t helped us dig, and no one had expected him to.
 Aie had sat down on a rock to keep him company. ”He doesn’t have anywhere to go,” Miknor had said. ”Or do you, Vayu?”